 Various The Legend of Zelda games have the Dark LinkMini-Boss, who got various levels of character development, but was essentially a shadowy version of yourself.
 The Legend of Zelda: Ocarina of Time subverted the intuitive Mirror Match expectations by equipping Dark Link with absolutely none of Link's tools and weapons, except for shady counterparts to the Hylian shield and the Master Sword.
 As if to make up for this, it gave Dark Link a few added abilities, such as the ability to vanish and reappear behind Link when struck, and the ability to paralyze Link by hopping up to balance atop the blade of his Master Sword.
 This ability is only applicable when Link thrusts straight on, so it can easily be avoided.
 But it's worth getting caught in at least once because it's just that Badass.

 In Castlevania Judgment, both the combatants have special comments and a (shared) unique win quote for a mirror match.
-Notably, Aeon, the Guardian of Time, believe his clone to be a threat to all of time-space.
+Notably, Aeon, the Guardian of Time, believes his clone to be a threat to all of time.

-Darksiders does this when you get to Eden, where you're forced to fight a particularly bastard version of your self that can use some of your limited use moves as many times as he cares.
+Darksiders does this when you get to Eden, where you're forced to fight a particularly bastard-ish version of yourself that can use some of your limited use moves as many times as he cares.

 One of the recurring bosses in Castlevania is the Doppelganger, which imitates the player's appearance, moves, and (sometimes) stats.

 Some levels of Blaster Master have mooks that look like gray versions of the player character.